-The optional <script> tag is used if the JavaScript scripting language is to be used within the mapping file.
+The optional <script> tag is used if a JSR-223 scripting language (see http://java.sun.com/ javase/6/docs/technotes/guides/scripting/) is to be used within the mapping file.
+Note that scripting requires Java 6 or later.
 This tag is used to define functions and initialise global variables for use in script fragments later on.
 All of the script code within one mapping file runs in the same global-variable context, independent from any other scripting in the application.
+The tag has an optional lang parameter which specifies the scripting language to use, defaulting to JavaScript (which is shipped with Java 6).
 The contents of the <script> tag is the scripting code to run.
-You may use the XML construct <![CDATA[...]]> to enclose the code, to avoid having to quote XML special characters.
+You may use the XML construct <![CDATA[ ...]]> to enclose the code, to avoid having to quote XML special characters.
+If the <script> tag is omitted, then the default scripting language (JavaScript) is used for any script fragments found later on.

 The <ruleset> element has parameters name (a unique internal reference-name for the ruleset) and label (the visible name of the rule-set to show on the Mapping page).
 This contains a number of <rule> child elements.

 The <rule> element has the parameter keyclass (optional, containing zero, one or more space-separated key objectclasses to test on).
 Out of all the rules, the one that best matches the target entry is used, with scoring rules the same as for the form templates.
 A rule with no keyclasses will act as the default if nothing else matches.
 The rule contains a number of action elements listed in the order that they should be executed.
-Action elements are: <delete>, <copy>, <move>, <map>, <add>, <add_opt_oc>, <set_missing>, <build_postal_address>, <conform>, <normalize>, <nop>, <check>, <script>.
+Action elements are: